lizaveta-holadneva/financial_graph/README.md

 Data Visualisation in bokeh

 Project Title<br>
-Script takes data from yahoo for Google shares and represents stock analysis.
+Script was created in Jupyter Notebook.
+It takes data from yahoo for Google shares and represents stock analysis.

 Libraries<br>
 pandas_datareader<br>